-- A. The student's course of study must be supervised by a full time faculty member. - B. At least 90 days prior to anticipated enrollment in the foreign law school, the student must request approval from the dean of this school. - C. The dean may set a maximum number of credits for particular courses and may require that the student earn a minimum grade to receive the credit. - D. The student's grade point average at this school must be 2.0 or above. - E. The student's grades in such courses are not counted in computing the grade point average at this school.
+- A. The student's course of study must be supervised by a full time faculty member. - B. At least 90 days prior to anticipated enrollment in the foreign law school, the student must request approval from the dean of this school.

+- C. The dean may set a maximum number of credits for particular courses and may require that the student earn a minimum grade to receive the credit.
+The total number of credits earned for courses taken at foreign law schools, including the law school's foreign exchange partner schools, may not exceed one-third of the credits required for the J.D. degree. - D. The student's grade point average at this school must be 2.3 or above. - E. The student's grades in such courses are not counted in computing the grade point average at this school.